Benny-API/benny-react-native-sdk/README.md

 # Benny React Native SDK

-The Benny React Native SDK allows your React Native app to start and communicate with the Benny Apply flow.
+The Benny React Native SDK allows your React Native app to use Benny client libraries.

 > **Note**
 > See our complete documentation at [docs.bennyapi.com](https://docs.bennyapi.com).

-### Installation
+## Installation

 Install the SDK using your preferred package manager.